Dinosauce313/collegeFootballTrophies/README.md

-## A Look at Two College Football Rivalry Trophies
+## A Look at College Football Rivalry Trophies

 You can use the [editor on GitHub](https://github.com/Dinosauce313/exampleSite/edit/main/README.md) to maintain and preview the content for your website in Markdown files.